soliantconsulting/SimpleFM/doc/src/repositories/automatic-creation.md

 # Getting rid of manual code

-While it is feasible to create all your repositories manully, it can become a daunting task to do this for a lot of entities.
+While it is feasible to create all your repositories manually, it can become a daunting task to do this for a lot of entities.
 Thus it is recommended to only define the metadata about your entity, and let SimpleFM create the repositories and their hydration and extraction strategies for you automatically.